jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 #### Kernel Density Estimators

-However we choose the subdivision interval length, a histogram will always look more or less wiggly, because it is a stack of rectangles (think Jenga bricks).
+However we choose the interval length, a histogram will always look more or less wiggly, because it is a stack of rectangles (think Jenga bricks).

 Sometimes, we are interested in calculating a smooth estimate of the density.
 For that we can modify our method slightly.
 The histogram algorithm maps each data point to a rectangle with a fixed area and places that rectangle "near" that data point.
-What if instead using rectangles, we could put a "pile of sand" on each data point and calculate how this sand stacks.
+What if, instead using rectangles, we could put a "pile of sand" on each data point and see how this sand stacks.

 For example, the first observation in the data set is `50.389`.
 Let's put a nice pile of sand on it: